webgptorg/promptbook/README.md

 #### Script Execution Tools

-`ScriptExecutionTools` is an abstract container that represents all the tools needed to execute scripts.
+`ScriptExecutionTools` is an abstract container that represents all the tools needed to EXECUTE SCRIPTs.
 It is implemented by concrete execution tools:

 -   `JavascriptExecutionTools` is a wrapper around `vm2` module that executes javascript code in a sandbox.
 -   `JavascriptEvalExecutionTools` is wrapper around `eval` function that executes javascript.
 It is used for testing and mocking **NOT intended to use in the production** due to its unsafe nature, use `JavascriptExecutionTools` instead.